Flurin17/ilias_downloader/README.md

 - Generates detailed logs for each download session
 - Configurable file size limits
 - Progress bars for download tracking
+- Automatic DOCX to PDF conversion (enabled by default)
+- Automatic video FPS reduction to save space (enabled by default)

 ## Prerequisites